This week’s Green Moms Weekly topic is timely, since many of you will be doing lots of visiting during the holiday season.

 When it comes to family being unsupportive of breastfeeding, I say go with your own comfort level.
 If feeding the baby in the same room as your family will cause you to have toxic emotions and total discomfort, then take it elsewhere.
 It’s not a political statement to duck into a spare bedroom to nurse your baby in peace and comfort.
 It’s a gastrointestinal one.
 If your mind and emotions will be so disturbed by the possibility of questions and criticism, that isn’t good for your health or baby’s.

 With younger babies, you may be able to be discreet and nurse wherever you are, just turning away from the group for a moment to latch on, then settling your clothes around baby’s face.
 Older babies, of course, won’t stand for it.
-In this case I recommend using a sling, especially a ring sling like the Maya Wrap.
-Many times I’ve nursed a baby in the Maya and noone around me was the wiser.
+In this case I recommend using a sling, especially a ring sling like the Maya Wrap or Sleepy Wrap.
+Many times I’ve nursed a baby in the Maya or Sleepy Wrap and no one around me was the wiser.

 Don’t Ask, Don’t Tell

 Is that baby still nursing?
 Is he sleeping through the night yet?
 Where does she sleep?
 How did he do with the shots?
 And my personal favorite, “Is he a GOOD baby?”
 (I cringe inside and fight the urge to slap anyone who says this.
 My answer is always the same.
-“Well, he hasn’t robbed any banks lately!”
-As if a baby, a gift from God, could ever be anything less than “good”!?)
+“Well, he hasn’t robbed any banks lately.”)

 If you don’t know how to change the subject when someone is being rude and nosy, I recommend reading Jane Austen’s novels to learn this art of verbal judo.